obsidianmd/obsidian-help/en/Extending Obsidian/Obsidian Web Clipper.md

 - **Vault switcher**, to switch between saved vaults added in Web Clipper settings.
 - **Folder**, to define which folder to save to.
 - **Add to Obsidian** button to save data to Obsidian.

+## Highlight pages

+Web Clipper allows you to highlight text on web pages, and select the elements you want to save to Obsidian.
+Your highlights are saved, so you can revisit them when you return to a page.

+### Activate highlighter

+You can turn on highlighter mode in several ways, depending on your browser:

+1. The highlighter icon in the extension panel.
+2. Hotkeys, to activate the extension from your keyboard.
+3. Context menu, by right-clicking the web page you are visiting.

+Once highlighter mode is active, you can select text, images, and elements you want to highlight.

+### Highlighter settings

+You can change the highlighter behavior by going to Web Clipper settings.
+Here you can also export your highlights to a `.json` file.

 ## Templates